• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Chipotle Honey BBQ Ribs!!!
-They really were delicious chipotle honey bbq sauce really was delicious on the the ribs.
 I’m a big fan of chipotle chiles so I knew I was going to like this recipe.
+I got this recipe from “The Great Ribs Book” by Hugh Carpenter & Teri Sandison.
 The original recipe called for roasting individual cloves of garlic but I just roasted the entire head and it was fine.
 Charring the tomatoes is a nice touch and added great fire roasted tomato flavor to the sauce which pairs nicely with the smokey chipotles.
 The recipe calls for 1/4 cup of chipotle chiles in adobo.
-I put the entire can in a blender and gave it a whirl, then measured out the 1/4 cup.
-Freeze the remaining chile in tablespoon size portions to add to future recipes.
-I got this recipe from “The Great Ribs Book” by Hugh Carpenter & Teri Sandison.
-There’s lots of delicious looking rib recipes in this cookbook and I’m sure I will be trying a different recipe from here next time!
-The Thai Red Curry Sauce Ribs sounds interesting…maybe that will be the next winning Thai rib recipe???
+I put the entire can in a blender and gave it a whirl, then measured out the 1/4 cup (use less if you don’t like too much spice).
+Tip: Freeze the remaining blended chipotles in tablespoon size portions to add to future recipes.

 Print